Semaglutide vs Tirzepatide: Which Works Better?

 | Headache | 14.4% | 11.8% |

-For managing these, see our side effects guide.
+For a full guide on managing these side effects, see our GLP-1 side effects guide.

 Dosing Schedules